maxjenius/AgGridPCFTemplate/README.md

 Seconds are ignored by the custom picker, so no field for them is displayed.

 Any changed date or date/time values in **EditedRows** use a local ISO format (`YYYY-MM-DDTHH:mm:ss`).
 This lets you write updates back to Dataverse without additional conversion.
+Strings missing the seconds component are padded with `:00` so all edits share the same format.

 To edit both date and time values, use `agDateStringCellEditor` and set `cellDataType: 'dateTimeString'` in your column definition.
 Enable the browser